 What Causes A Hangover?

-Now that we have talked about what is hangover, let’s get talking about its causes.
+Now that we have talked about what is a hangover, let’s get talking about its causes.
 In one sentence, hangovers happen due to excessive drinking of alcohol.
 While, for some people, one drink is sufficient to make them tipsy, for others, even heavy drinking does not make them get a hangover.

-Some prominent causes of hangover can be:
+Some prominent causes of hangovers can be:

 - Alcohol makes your body produce more urine, which leads to dehydration.
 This, in turn, causes dry mouth, dizziness and other effects